How much wood can your woodsplitter split if your woodsplitter's frozen solid? If the hydraulics are frozen, you're not going to be splitting at all.

 Precaution #2:Hydraulic Oil

-If you store your log splitter outside in a frozen tundra, donít expect it to work properly on Super Bowl Sunday.
+If you store your log splitter outside in a frozen tundra, donít expect it to work properly come springtime.

 The hydraulic oil inside quickly converts to a jelly-like sludge when the temperature plunges below 41 degrees.
 You may be tempted to switch to a thinner oil, but youíll just end up overheating your log splitter when you use it next fall.